raacker/raacker.github.io/_posts/2022-04-21-swift-note-types-basics.md

 Swift Note series will take steps into Swift's language concept and the details need to be covered for Swift Noobs like me but who have experiences in other languages.
 Thus, I will assume you have a bit of Swift experience previously such as Structure, Protocol, Class, Inheritance, etc.

+* This post is using Swift 5.6 version

 ## 1. Data Types

 * Int